danielg0/fyp/report.md

 ## Simulators

-Fabricating new hardware is a long and expensive process, so simulators like gem5 [@gem5] and SimpleScalar [@simplescalar] are used to evaluate new microarchitecture designs before they become silicon.
+Fabricating new hardware is a long and expensive process, so simulators like gem5 [@gem5], zsim [@zsim] and SimpleScalar [@simplescalar] are used to evaluate new microarchitecture designs before they become silicon.
 By running benchmark suites, collections of programs that are representative of common computing workloads, performance comparisons can be made with existing designs.

-These simulators are both open-source, with their code and documentation available freely online.
+These simulators are all open-source, with their code and documentation available freely online.
 This makes it possible for researchers to extend them with novel hardware structures and examine the effects of these extensions on overall system performance.

 Both SimpleScalar and gem5 provide different CPU models that span a spectrum between:

-\todo{discuss more sims, simgen, spider}

-\todo{look at ml micro-archit ecture sims (tao)}
+\todo{trace simulation?}

 - Fast functional simulators that emulate just the instruction set of a machine such as gem5's `AtomicCPU` and SimpleScalar's `sim-fast`, which can achieve simulation speeds of 6 MIPS[^mips] [@simplescalar, Table 1], whilst collecting information on the flow of execution.

 - Slower microarchitecture simulators that can track out-of-order scheduling, data hazards, functional units, cache hierarchies, etc. to produce accurate values for IPC[^ipc] when executing a given program.
 These cycle-accurate models include gem5's O3 model and SimpleScalar's `sim-outorder` which simulates at speeds of 0.3 MIPS.

-[^mips]: MIPS: Millions of Instructions Per Second
+[^mips]: MIPS: Millions of Instructions Per Second.
-[^ipc]: IPC: Instructions Per Cycle
+[^ipc]: IPC: Instructions Per Cycle.

+Where gem5 differs from zsim is in the approach taken to executing instructions. gem5 emulates instructions, decoding each one and applying its effects to the simulator's state.
+In contrast, zsim uses binary instrumentation, where the program is modified to add in logging around basic blocks ({@sec:basic-blocks}), memory accesses, etc. that can be used to determine the simulation's timing.
+The modified binary is then run natively, relying on the host processor to maintain the functional state of the simulator.
+Instrumentation, due to running natively, is often faster than emulation, but relies on the simulated architecture matching the hosts - gem5 in comparison is more portable and can simulate novel architectures and architecture extensions[^magic-nops] if required.

+[^magic-nops]: That said, instrumenting simulators can simulate new instructions added to existing architectures using "magic NOPs", no-operation instructions of a specific form that can be detected by the simulator and won't appear in the binary otherwise [@zsim; @gems].

+### DL-based Simulators

+Recently,

 ### Abbreviated Runs

 Evaluating a whole benchmark suite with a simulator's cycle-accurate model is temporally expensive, requiring weeks or months of CPU time for a single run, but simulating with a functional model will not produce as accurate performance metric values.
-To alleviate this, we can run our functional simulator for a few hundred million instructions to skip the program initialisation, then switch to our cycle-accurate simulator and continue running for hundreds of millions of instructions, using that model to collect a final performance metric.
+To alleviate this, we could run our functional simulator for several hundred million instructions to skip the program initialisation, then switch to our cycle-accurate simulator and continue running for hundreds of millions of instructions, using that model to collect a final performance metric.
 In 2003, [@smarts-paper] observed that "more than half of [papers in the last year] in top-tier computer architecture conferences presented performance claims extrapolated from abbreviated runs", but this approach can produce misleading results, as it may not accurately represent long-term program behaviour [@abbrunsinaccurate].

+Instead, modern research \todo{find examples of research} uses several different sampling methods that are based on statistical theory or on profiling the target program to learn about its behavior during execution.

 ## Sampled Simulation Techniques